 - use of computing facilities and resources in violation of copyright laws

-I will vigorously pursue prosecution of academic dishonesty to the very limit of sanctions allowed by the college, up to and including failure of the course and expulsion from the college.
-I will just as vigorously work with students to prevent even unintended lapses of integrity.
+I will vigorously pursue prosecution of academic dishonesty to the very limit of sanctions allowed by the university, up to and including failure of the course and expulsion from the university.
+I will work just as vigorously with students to prevent even unintended lapses of integrity.

-While student media producers retain copyright ownership of their respective work, enrollment in this course constitutes your permission to let the college, the department, the professor, their representatives, and successors, exhibit and distribute for promotional purposes those media projects submitted in fulfillment of course assignments.
-Without any effect on your grade you may withhold or limit such permission by indicating your wish to do so in a note to your professor signed, witnessed, and dated, before the course’s drop date.
+While student media producers retain copyright ownership of their respective work, enrollment in this course constitutes your permission to let the university, the department, the professor, their representatives, and successors, exhibit and distribute for promotional purposes those media projects submitted in fulfillment of course assignments.
+Your enrollment further implies consent to be photographed in class or while working on class projects.
+Without any effect on your grade, you may withhold or limit such permission by indicating your wish to do so in a note to your professor signed, witnessed, and dated, before the university’s last day to drop-add.

-The college offers services to meet the accommodation needs of students with many types of disabilities.
-The Office for Students with Disabilities (OSD) provides services to students based upon documentation of a disability and a request for accommodations based on this disability.
-Please refer to Policy A008 (Reasonable Accommodations for Students with Disabilities) which may be found at this link.
+Edinboro University of Pennsylvania offers services to meet the accommodation needs of students with many types of disabilities.
+The Office for Accessibility Services (OAS) provides services to students based upon documentation of a disability and a request for accommodations based on this disability.
+Please refer to Edinboro University Policy A008 (Reasonable Accommodations for Students with Disabilities).
+This policy is in compliance with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.